 Regardless of the type of bankruptcy you're involved in, you should always make sure you get the permission of the court before attempting to purchase a vehicle during bankruptcy.
 If the judge or trustee finds out that you’ve purchase a vehicle without his/her knowledge, he/she may force you to surrender the vehicle and may even dismiss the bankruptcy proceeding—which could cause additional problems.

 Shop for the Right Lenders

-When choosing a lender, you should shop for loans just as you would at any other time.
-However, you'll need to concentrate your search on lenders that specialize in providing car loans during a bankruptcy.
+When choosing a lender, you should shop for loans just as you would at any other time however you'll need to concentrate your search on lenders that specialize in providing car loans during a bankruptcy.
 You can visit websites like WashingtonAutoCredit.com and AutoCreditExpress.com as these lenders are well versed in helping people purchase a vehicle during a bankruptcy.
-Also, be sure to use online search engines to search for other lenders that may be able to help you.

 Be Reasonable When Choosing a Car